jaege211/CSCI4061_P2/README.md

 The purpose of this program is to traverse a directory structur inorder to count votes and determine the winner of an election

 # Contributions
-We both helped with eachothers files but Jason wrote Aggregate_Votes and Vote_Counter and Zach wrote Leaf_Counter
+We both helped with each others files but Jason wrote Aggregate_Votes and Vote_Counter and Zach wrote Leaf_Counter

 # Extra Credit
 Currently we are not doing extra credit